-35 years ago, a film starring Kashinath, Abhinaya and Umashree, Anubhava, released and it broke many existing rules of Kannada Film Industry.
+35 years ago, a film starring Kashinath, Abhinaya, and Umashree, Anubhava, released and it broke many existing rules of the Kannada Film Industry.
 The film has attained a cult status among cinephiles.
 Today, we tell you 10 reasons why Anubhava is a barrier-breaking film in KFI.

 A non-popular star cast